-Many of my trips to Brazil are with River Plate Anglers Amazon Outfitters.
+Our trips are designed to provide a comfortable home away from home in the middle of the world’s greatest remaining wilderness.
+Our staff is highly trained and motivated to deliver a first-class experience for our anglers.
 They take great care to provide an excellent menu, both satisfying and familiar to American fishermen, including steaks and pasta and chicken, etc. They also prepare, for those interested in new culinary experiences, a variety of fresh fish caught by the guests or the staff.
 The most common, of course, is peacock bass.
 It is delicious and is prepared in a variety of ways, some familiar and some exotic.
-With its white, flaky flesh and mild flavor, broiled or baked or fried or poached, it is a favorite of even the most timid of palates.
+With its white, flaky flesh and mild flavor, broiled or baked or fried or poached or escabeche, it is a favorite of even the most timid of palates.
 Served as an appetizer with tangy sauces when the anglers return from fishing, you quickly forget just how much you're eating.

 Served fried, piranha are a taste treat.
-They can be caught nearly anywhere, sort of like sunfish here, and the staff is happy to prepare them for you, whether you catch them or ask the staff to.
-They have very fine, white flesh and a rich taste.
-You might be surprised to realize that although piranha don't really eat people (except in extremely rare and extremely unusual circumstances), people sure do eat piranha in great numbers.
+They can be caught nearly anywhere, sort of like sunfish back home, and the staff is happy to prepare them for you, whether you catch them or ask the staff to.
+They have very fine, firm white flesh and a rich taste.
+You might be surprised to realize that although piranha don't really eat people (except in extremely horrific Hollywood movies), people sure do eat piranha in great numbers.

 Less common, but very interesting are a variety of other species including; matrincha, leporinus and stingray.
 Common in Amazonia, the "raya" (pronounced hai-ya), is a freshwater version of the common saltwater stingray.
 Trapped in freshwater, geologic epochs ago when the Amazon basin was formed from a saltwater sea, the ray adapted to life in the river system.
 Although rarely taken with rod and reel, they are easily harpooned in shallow lagoons and make a memorable culinary experience.

 The catfish, ah, the catfish.
 If you like the farm-raised fillets we get in the states, the taste of fresh Amazonian catfish will bowl you over.
-A commonly caught variety, the suribim, is a terrific fighter, readily hits subsurface lures, fights like a demon and looks like it has been painted with hieroglyphic characters.
+A commonly caught variety, the soribim, is a terrific fighter, readily hits subsurface lures, fights like a demon and looks like it has been painted with hieroglyphic characters.
 And it tastes terrific.
 Milder than our domestic catfish, with a firm white flesh, it is truly delicious fresh from the river.
-The red-top catfish, or "pirarara", is a rarer treat.
-Usually very large, often gigantic, up to hundreds of pounds, a pirarara will feed an entire campful of people in style.
-The meat is served in large steaks and is a sumptuous meal, richer and more flavorful than the suribim.
+The red-tail catfish, or "pirarara", is a rarer treat.
+Usually very large, often gigantic, even exceeding a hundred pounds, a pirarara will feed an entire campful of people in style.
+The meat is served in large steaks and is a sumptuous meal, richer and more flavorful than the soribim.
 It's a good thing fish like this isn't available at home, because I would soon be bigger than the biggest pirarara.

 I've saved the best for last.
 The strange, but unbelievably delicious, "tambaqui" (tom-bock-key).
-The "tambaqui" (colossoma macropomum) is the largest species of fruit-eating characin.
-A large fish, it resembles a thick-set, enlarged version of a freshwater drum.
+The "tambaqui" (Colossoma macropomum) is the largest species of fruit-eating characin.
+A large ovalish fish, it resembles a thick-set, enlarged freshwater version of a saltwater jack.
 Inside its thick head resides the strangest set of teeth imaginable in a fish.
 They look like nothing so much as a set of human dentures.
 The huge muscles of its head and neck driving the big molars allow it to crush and chew its diet of fruit and seeds.
 Tambaqui wait beneath trees overhanging the water and feast on the dropped fruits.
-Although rarely taken on hook and line, a patient angler on a recent trip managed to hook and land a forty pound specimen on a Brazil nut!
-More commonly they are taken by harpoon while feeding on the surface.
+Although rarely taken on hook and line, I applied my most patient angling mojo on a recent trip and managed to hook and land a forty pound specimen on a Brazil nut!
+More commonly they are taken by locals with a harpoon while feeding on the surface.